 The famous phrase of Churchill’s that gave his speech it’s colloquial name was, ‘An Iron Curtain has descended across the Continent,’ which in essence marked the beginning of the Cold War between the west and the (now former) Soviet Union.
 Churchill’s speech has forever linked Fulton and Westminster College with Winston Churchill.

-Find out more about the National Churchill Library and Center.
+Find out more about the National Churchill Leadership Center.
 To plan your visit and explore more about the NCLC, please also visit The George Washington University website.